CoronaHakab/CoronaHakabModel/README.md

     - Manually insert the parameters in code (look at the bottom of the file for example)
     - Go to src/corona_hakab_model folder
     - Run: python moving_parameters_generator.py

+## Analysers
+- Several analysers are supplied with the simulator.
+### Population Analyser
+- The population analyser reads a population data file (generated with the simulator, usually "population_data.pickle") and outputs a histogram of population ages, and social circles sizes by type.
+- to use, run **python generation_analysis\population_analysis.py**
+- Most commonly, you will use the **[-d|--directory]** option to specify the directory to read.
+The directory is expected to contain a file named "population_data.pickle"
+- You can also specify the input population data file using **[-p|--population]**, and output files using **--circle** and **--age**.
+- As with all runnables, additional help can be found by running **python generation_analysis\population_analysis.py --help**
+### Simulation Analyser
+- TODO: Wrap simulation analyser in runnable (argparse, __main__, the works), and add documentation.

 ## New to git/github?
 See the **"How to set up a git environment"** guide in the docs folder.